Ssobol7/Debian-Guide-Server-Workstation/README.md

 - Always back up important data before performing any installation.

 ---
----

 &nbsp;

+&nbsp;

 ## 2. Workstation on Debian 12

-> This preseed.cfg file is an automated installation script for a Workstation on Debian 12, allowing the system to be configured without user intervention.
+> This **preseed.cfg** file is an automated installation script for a ***Workstation on Debian 12***, allowing the system to be configured without user intervention.
 Let's analyze each section of the file and explain its purpose:

+&nbsp;

 #### 1. **Setting Locale and Keyboard Layout**